whatmakeart/whatmakeart.github.io/content/about.md

 ### Hybrid?

-A hybrid approch to public and private information would make just about everything on the wiki publicly accessible but some links may go to private school resources.
+A hybrid approach to public and private information would make just about everything on the wiki publicly accessible but some links may go to private school resources.
 This isn't much different that what would happen with the public model.

 A true hybrid approach would have an authentication system so some information was only viewable to certain users.
-This will add uneeded friction and complexity
+This will add unneeded friction and complexity

 ## Single Editor or multiple